pomdtr/sunbeam/docs/getting-started/usage.md

 ### Adding Navigation

 This is nice, but we can do better.
 A full-blown file browser would allow us to navigate through directories.
-In sunbeam, navigate to a new page using the `push` action.
+In sunbeam, we can push a new page by using a `run` action associated with the`onSuccess` event.

 This schema describe the sunbeam event loop.
-Each time a `push` action is triggered, a new command is run, and the output is pushed to the navigation stack.

 ![Sunbeam Event Loop](./event-loop.excalidraw.png)